sirpaulmcd/sirpaulmcd.github.io/markdown/projects/onion-trail/entity-system.md

 ## Stat Subsystem (blue)

-This system contains the infrastructure for status effects of entities.
-Status effects are any effects placed on an entity that manipulate controls, health, appearance, etc. Knockback effects are handled differently between players and AI because they are controlled by different means.
+This system contains the infrastructure for inflicting status effects on entities.
+Status effects can be placed on an entity to manipulate their controls, health, appearance, etc. The Stat system works with the WarAndPeace system to induce knockback effects on attacked entities.
 Here's an example status effect that allows entities to catch on fire.
 If they run into other entities, the fire will spread:

 <p align="center">
     <img src="/assets/images/onion-trail/entity-system/combustion.gif" alt="combustion status effect preview" />